Bass Strait Passenger Ships

 Engines are under full load on the double crossings.

-seven tonnes per hour is burned.
+seven tonnes per hour being burned.

 At sea, power is generated from two shaft generators, operating at 1,200 RPM